STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Method

-\textbf{Training.} We train \modelname~in three progressive stages: \textbf{(1) Audio-Driven Motion Learning.} Only the ID and audio cross-attention streams are active, while reference conditioning is disabled.
-We optimize the temporal transformer layers and the audio-specific attention weights by lip reading supervision, allowing the model to learn natural facial dynamics driven by speech while maintaining ID consistency. \textbf{(2) Autoregressive Self-Forcing.} The reference UNet is enabled to provide reference and context conditioning, and we apply the self-forcing strategy as in \cref{sec:self-forcing}.
-At this stage, we also fine-tune the added LoRA layers within the self-attention modules of the denoising UNet. \textbf{(3) Temporal-to-Spatial Adaptation.} The audio stream is deactivated while we enable the camera attention branch, adapting the model for continuous view synthesis.
-Training remains autoregressive but now focuses on spatial consistency across trajectories.
-The same model weights are optimized, with camera attention layers replacing the audio-specific ones.
-For stages (1) and (2), we train on high-quality ``in-the-wild'' video datasets, including \textbf{VFHQ} \cite{xie2022vfhq}, \textbf{CelebV-HQ} \cite{zhu2022celebvhq}, and \textbf{HDTF} \cite{zhang2021flow}.
-We use segments of $N=16$ frames with $n=2$ context frames, and select one frame as the reference for autoregressive conditioning.
+For stages (1) and (2), we use ``in-the-wild'' video datasets, including \textbf{VFHQ} \cite{xie2022vfhq}, \textbf{CelebV-HQ} \cite{zhu2022celebvhq}, and \textbf{HDTF} \cite{zhang2021flow}.
+We use segments of $N=16$ frames, with $n=2$ context frames for stage (2) and select one frame as the reference for autoregressive conditioning.
 The ID embedding from a random frame serves as global conditioning.
-For spatial training (3), ``in-the-wild'' multi-view talking face data are scarce.
-Thus, we employ pseudo multi-view sequences by rendering smooth camera trajectories across the frontal hemisphere of synthetic 3D heads generated by a 3D-aware model \cite{li2024spherehead}.
-Training follows the same protocol, treating short sub-trajectories as video segments with camera annotations for spatial synthesis.
-Owing to the large-scale pre-training, the model rapidly adapts to the view synthesis task, enabling seamless integration of both capabilities at test time.
-For data processing and implementation specifics, please refer to the Supp.
-Material.
+For spatial training (3), since ``in-the-wild'' multi-view talking face data are scarce, we employ synthetic multi-view sequences by rendering smooth camera trajectories across the frontal hemisphere of 3D heads from a 3D generative model \cite{li2024spherehead}.
+Training follows the same protocol, treating short trajectories as video segments with camera annotations for spatial synthesis.
+Owing to the large-scale video pretraining, the model rapidly adapts to the new task, enabling seamless integration of both capabilities at test time.
+For data processing and implementation specifics, please refer to the \textbf{Appendix}.

-\textbf{Inference.} During inference, our decoupled conditioning allows flexible control across multiple tasks.
-Using the ArcFace embedding and a driving audio, we can synthesize novel talking videos of a subject.
+\textbf{Inference.} At test time, our decoupled conditions allow flexible control across multiple tasks.
+Using the ID embedding and a driving audio, we can synthesize novel talking videos of a person.
 After generating the initial segment, the final frames are used as context and reference for autoregressive continuation.
 To animate a specific portrait image instead, we add it as direct appearance guidance through the reference UNet, while maintaining autoregressive inference.
-Finally, to generate audio-driven animations across varying viewpoints, we interpolate between the input and target viewpoints using smooth camera trajectories and animate them via the audio stream.
+Finally, for animations across varying views, we interpolate between the input and target viewpoints using smooth camera trajectories and animate them via the audio stream.